THE MOST TRUSTED COPYCAT RECIPES

 Starbucks Almond Croissant

-Making croissants takes time and patience since the dough must be rested, and rolled, and folded a number of times to create dozens of buttery layers that good croissants flaunt.
-The dough behaves best when the process is stretched out over three days, with two overnight rests in the refrigerator to relax and ferment.
-Your patience will be rewarded since the long rests develop better flavor and the dough becomes easier to work, although it is possible to make a batch of Starbucks Almond Croissants in one day over a stretch of about 7½ hours if you really want to.
+Making croissants takes time and patience since the dough must be rested, rolled, and folded multiple times to create the dozens of buttery layers that good croissants flaunt.
+The dough performs best when the process is spread over three days, including two overnight rests in the refrigerator to relax and ferment.
+Your patience will pay off, as the long rests develop better flavor and make the dough easier to work with, though it is possible to create a copycat batch of Starbucks Almond Croissants in the same day in about 7½ hours if you skip the overnight resting of the dough.

 McDonald's Mighty Hot Sauce